hato1883/Merge-test/.github/ISSUE_TEMPLATE/simple-function.md

 ---
-name: SIMPLE Function implementaion specification
+name: "⚠️ Manual: SIMPLE Function implementaion specification"
 about: Template for documenting a function implementation that is included in a SIMPLE Module
 title: "[Specification] "